andev0x/auto-lihypr/README.md

 # 🌿 auto-lihypr

-A fully automated Hyprland setup script for Ubuntu Server with a focus on development environment and user experience.
+A fully automated Hyprland setup script for Ubuntu and Arch Linux focused on a minimal, developer-friendly Wayland environment.

+Supports automatic installation on:
+- Ubuntu / Debian-based systems (apt)
+- Arch Linux (pacman) — installs pacman packages where available and falls back to building from source when necessary

+Notes:
+- Some utilities (for example `swww` for fancy wallpaper transitions) may only be available from the AUR on Arch.
+The installer will warn you and suggest how to install them.

 ## ✨ Features